Skip to Content

 From Far View Lodge, you can walk to the Far View Terrace Cafe, which has decent breakfast and lunch fare.
 The Metate Room, which is a little more upscale, is located next to the lodge.

-If you are hoping to get a room at Far View Lodge on the weekend, we definitely recommend making a reservation ahead of time.
+If you are hoping to get a room at Far View Lodge on the weekend, we recommend making a reservation beforehand.

 The Rooms at Far View Lodge